Phil Spector (film): Script

-In an interview in 2013, Phil Spectors writer and director, David Mamet, explained that, although he enjoyed Phil Spector's music, he knew nothing about Spector and paid little attention to the murder case against him until 2010, the year after Spector's conviction for murder in his second trial, when he viewed Vikram Jayanti's 2009 BBC documentary The Agony and the Ecstasy of Phil Spector.
-The documentary included a compelling interview with Spector that took place just before his first trial in 2007 and news footage of the trial itself, and Jayanti said he intended it to leave the audience with the impression that the charges against Spector were unproved.
-Mamet said that the documentary gave him an idea to dramatize the story of Spector's first trial by depicting Spector as "a mythological character" and "a man avowed by all to be a monster" like "the Minotaur."
-Mamet also said he found it challenging "to take an irrefutable proposition – the guy's obviously guilty – and see if I could refute it" by writing a drama about Spector's case.
-In a 2013 interview, he described the resulting film as "not a documentary...It's basically a fable.
+In an interview in 2013, Phil Spectors writer and director David Mamet explained that, although he enjoyed Phil Spector's music, he knew nothing about Spector and paid little attention to the murder case against him until 2010, the year after Spector's conviction for murder in his second trial, when Mamet viewed Vikram Jayanti's 2009 BBC documentary The Agony and the Ecstasy of Phil Spector.

+The documentary included a compelling interview with Spector that took place just before his first trial in 2007 and news footage of the trial itself, and Jayanti said that he intended to leave the audience with the impression that the charges against Spector were unproved.
+Mamet said that the documentary gave him an idea to dramatize the story of Spector's first trial by depicting Spector as "a mythological character", and "a man avowed by all to be a monster" like "the Minotaur".
+Mamet also said that he found it challenging "to take an irrefutable proposition—the guy's obviously guilty—and see if I could refute it" by writing a drama about Spector's case.
+In a 2013 interview, he described the resulting film as "not a documentary. ...
+It's basically a fable.
 It's the fable of the Minotaur, or the fable of beauty and the beast.
 It's the attraction and repulsion between the young virgin, Helen Mirren, and the Minotaur, Phil Spector."